by Meghan Johnston Aelabouni

 Meghan Johnston Aelabouni is an ordained ELCA pastor who is currently studying full time for a PhD in Religion, Media and Culture.
 Meghan and her spouse, the Rev. Gabi Aelabouni, live in Fort Collins, Colo. with their three young children.

+This article first appeared in the January 2019 issue of Boldcafe.
 Photos by Plush Design Studio on Unsplash and Elizabeth McBride.
 Used with permission.